-- Maintain resident head count. - Removal of the residents' chart. - 3.
-Ensure that residents' charts have accompanied evacuated residents. - 4.
-Maintain list identifying relocation of residents. - 5.
-Carry out the duties of the Executive Director/Director of Resident Care in their absence. - 6.
+- 1. Maintain resident head count. - 2.
+Maintain list identifying relocation of residents. - 3.
+Carry out the duties of the Executive Director/Director of Resident Care in their absence. - 4.
 Assign PSWs to prepare name tags for residents.

 Facility Manager

 - 1. Depending on circumstances, responsible for traffic control until the arrival of the police. - 2.
 Ensure the building is left in a secure condition if possible.